Teak Patio Furniture

 One of teak’s handy traits is its resistance to water.
-Most wood will swell and warp as it soaks up liquid.
-Teak patio furniture barely shrinks or expands as moisture decreases and increases, keeping chair and table joints stable.
+Most wood will swell and warp as it absorbs liquid.
+Teak patio furniture not only reples water, it barely shrinks or expands as moisture decreases and increases, keeping chair and table joints stable.
 This property has made teak a favorite choice for shipbuilding and outdoor furnishings for over 2000 years.

 Teak is also one of modern woodworkers’ most preferred types of lumber.
 This species is strong but still simple to cut, glue, polish and stain.
 Because artisans can work teak into an assortment of shapes and shades, it’s the ideal pick for wooden furniture that’s stylish as well as functional.

 The same properties that allow teak to handle harsh sea conditions make it more than tough enough to stand up to rain, snow and humidity on your deck.
 Outdoor teak dining sets will take a sudden downpour or drink spill in stride, and you can use teak chairs around the splash zone of your pool with confidence.